Electrical Audio MS Matrix

 How to Use

 For basic stereo recording, position the Mid microphone in front of, and facing the subject.
 This microphone can be omnidirectional or directional.
 If directional, make sure that it points to the center of the desired stereo field.
 Position the Side microphone as close as possible to the Mid microphone, making them a “coincident pair”.
 The Side microphone must have a bi-directional (figure-8) pattern.
-The front of that microphone (phase-positive) should be pointed 90° to the \"left\".
+The front of that microphone (phase-positive) should be pointed 90° to the left.
 You can choose, for example, whether this will be the performer-perspective left or the audience-perspective left at this point.
-Some microphones provide two identical capsules in a single housing (AKG c-24, Neumann SM-69, SM-2, SM-23…).
-These microphones are ideal, but not necessary M-S choices.
+Stereo multi-pattern microphones (like AKG c-24, Neumann SM-69, SM-2, SM-23…) are ideal for this, but not necessary.

-Connect the M-S microphones to pre-amplifiers, as you normally would.
+Connect the M-S microphones to microphone pre-amplifiers, as you normally would.
 Send the pre-amplifier outs to the Matrix inputs.
 If using a console, you may use the Mid-Side Matrix on the channel inserts.
 Be aware of the relative position of the channel equalizers with respect to the insert point if you intend to equalize the signal.
 The Mid and Side gain should start off at the “0dB” mark, and the output trims should be set to unity gain (12 o’clock).
 You can then use the output trim pots to balance out the Left/Right levels.
 If you wish to adjust the stereo width, lower the Side gain for a more mono image, or raise it for a wider stereo image.
 You can tell if you have too much Side signal if you mono your monitor and the apparent volume drops.
-It is important that the levels coming from your preamp are roughly at professional nominal level (+4dBu).
+It is important that the levels coming from your preamp are roughly at studio nominal level (+4dBu).
 If the decoder is to be plugged into -10dBV equipment, use the output trims to lower the signal.

 Some tips for using the M-S decoder (Steve):